Frequently asked questions about Urban Earth Farms CSA

 What is a CSA?

 CSA is an abbreviation for “Community Supported Agriculture.”
 Most CSAs are created by forming a contract between a farmer and a group of people who pay in advance for the crops he or she grows, sharing the risk and the bounty.
-Urban Earth Farms CSA is a co-op urban farm, and our Farm Manager is one of just a few paid staff members.
-All members of the CSA pay for their shares and/or commit to a certain number of work hours.
-There are no full-time employees at the Urban Earth Farms, and only a very small staff is paid as part-time employees.
+Urban Earth Farms CSA is a co-op urban farm, and our Farmer is the only paid staff member.
+All shareholders of the CSA pay for their shares and/or commit to a certain number of work hours.

 What types of produce do members receive in their share?